How Mattel's child care center has supported working parents for 30 years

 Developing on-site child care centers is no easy task, and it doesn't come cheap, between building the center itself, employing providers and complying with state regulations.
 But after three decades, Mattel can confidently say their Child Development Center has been worth it.

-Located in the El Segundo, California campus, Mattel's free, on-site care center celebrated its 30th anniversary this year.
+Located in the El Segundo, California campus, Mattel's subsidized, on-site care center celebrated its 30th anniversary this year.
 The center, which is managed by the child education company Bright Horizons, provides care for employees' children, ranging from infants to pre-kindergarten.
 In addition to full-time employees, contractors and part-time staff can also access the benefit, with approximately 2,300 eligible workers.

 "Mattel early on recognized the many benefits of on-site childcare as part of our commitment to investing in employee well-being and supporting the needs of our parent workforce," says Karen Ancira, executive vice president and chief people officer for Mattel.
 "Our facility offers programs designed to accommodate the varied schedules of Mattel employees, including full-time and part-time enrollment options, as well as drop-in care."